isovalent/ebpf-docs/docs/linux/concepts/maps.md

 #define __array(name, val) typeof(val) *name[]
 ```

-The `name` part of these macros refer to field names of the to be created structure.
+The `name` part of these macros refers to field names of the to be created structure.
 Not all names are recognized by libbpf and compatible libraries.
 However, the following are:

 * `type` (`__uint`) - enum, see the [map types](../map-type/index.md) index for all valid options.
 * `max_entries` (`__uint`) - int indicating the maximum amount of entries.